medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-MedComHomeCareReport-intro.md

 The producer-ID is described in [MedComObservationProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-core-observationporducerorg) profile.
 The producer-ID consist of a three letter code and a municipal code.
 The municipal code can be found in valuset exibitetd on Dk terminology IG, <a href ="http://hl7.dk/fhir/core/ValueSet/dk-core-MunicipalityCodes">that can be found here.</a>

 The three letter code is exibitted by MedCom and is an abbreviation for the organization that is responsible for the observations results.
 The municipal acute care team  is responsible for performig the observations and for genereting the observations results in the HomecareObservation standard.
-Therefore the Code for the municiapl acute careteam is "KAT".
+Therefore the Code for the municiapl acute careteam is "KAF".
 The three letter code is exibited in code system on the terminology IG. <a href= "http://medcomfhir.dk/ig/terminology/CodeSystem/MedComProducentID">Click here too se th code system. </a>